smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

         - api.service.yml     # entries here
     ```

-9. Uncomment the following tasks in the `content-api.yml` workflow file in the `.github/workflows` folder.
+9. Replace the commented task in the end of the file and add the following task in the in the `content-api.yml` workflow file in the `.github/workflows` folder.
 Be sure to indent the YAML formatting of the task to be consistent with the formatting of the existing file.

+   > **NOTE**: To make the file to be in proper indentation.
+You can use the following online YAML Vaildator `https://yamlchecker.com/`.

     ```yaml
           - uses: Azure/aks-set-context@v1